 - 5.15 Planning applications should provide existing and proposed floor plans to a suitable scale for example: 1:100.
-Proposed floor plans should clearly identify proposed room uses, including bedrooms or communal spaces.
-For bedrooms, the plans must also indicate the maximum number of occupants. - 5.16 In accordance with the council's latest published guidance, the following minimum room sizes will be applied: - no room with a floor area of less than 4.64 square metres (sq.m.) can be occupied as sleeping accommodation - rooms with a floor area between 4.64 sq.m. and 6.51 sq.m. can only be occupied as sleeping accommodation by a person less than 10 years of age; - rooms with a floor area between 6.51 sq.m. and 10.21 sq.m. can be occupied as sleeping accommodation by a single adult or person aged over 10 years; - rooms of at least 10.22 sq.m. can be occupied as sleeping accommodation by two adults or persons over 10 years of age.
+Proposed floor plans should clearly identify proposed room uses, including bedrooms or communal spaces and the location of any opening windows.
+For bedrooms, the plans must also indicate the maximum number of occupants. - 5.16 In accordance with the Council 's latest published guidance, the following minimum room sizes will be applied: - no room with a floor area of less than 4.64 square metres (sq.m.) can be occupied as sleeping accommodation - rooms with a floor area between 4.64 sq.m. and 6.51 sq.m. can only be occupied as sleeping accommodation by a single person less than 10 years of age; - rooms with a floor area between 6.51 sq.m. and 10.21 sq.m. can be occupied as sleeping accommodation by a single adult or a single person aged over 10 years; - rooms of at least 10.22 sq.m. can be occupied as sleeping accommodation by two adults or persons over 10 years of age. - 5.17 In addition to the above, all rooms proposed for use as a bedroom must have access to at least one opening window.